nschleck/diplomacy/README.md

 # diplomacy in Python

-This code base allows the game Diplomacy to by run and adjudicated in Python
+This code base allows the game Diplomacy to be run and adjudicated in Python